 Answer.
 This parameter adjustment works because,_______

-The manual welder is using argon - 25% CO2, with 0.045 steel wire welding clean carbon steels > 4 mm.
-No matter what the parameters are there is extensive weld spatter, why?
+- The manual welder is using argon - 25% CO2, with 0.045 steel wire welding clean carbon steels > 4 mm.
+No matter what the weld parameters are there is extensive weld spatter, why?

 Answer.________________________And the solution is ________________________Why________________

-What is the minimum weld voltage required when robot welds are made with spray transfer, using an 0.045 (1.2 mm) wire with argon - 20% CO2?
+- What is the minimum weld voltage required when robot welds are made with spray transfer, using the ver common 0.045 (1.2 mm) wire with argon - 20% CO2?

 [a] 22 volts [b] 24 volts [c] 26 volts [d] 28 volts [e] 30 volts [f] 32 volts

-Using an 0.052, (1.4 mm) steel MIG wire, what is the minimum part thickness you can manually spray weld without weld burn through issues.
+- Using an 0.052, (1.4 mm) steel MIG wire, what is the minimum part thickness you can manually spray weld without concerns for weld burn through issues.

-[a] Also what is the minimum weld current required for spray with that 0.052 wire?
+[b] Also what is the minimum weld current required to attain spray with that 0.052 wire?

 Answer. _________________[a] min_____amps

-With an 0.045 (1.2 mm) MIG wire and argon - 15 to 20% CO2 gas, the welders are welding a 10 gauge carbon steel part to a 3/16 (5 mm) part.
+- With an 0.045 (1.2 mm) MIG wire and argon - 15 to 20% CO2 gas, the welders are welding a 10 gauge carbon steel part to a 3/16 (5 mm) part.
 The weld current is 240 amps with 24 volts.
-The parts are covered with spatter and the contact tips need changing frequently.
+The parts are covered with difficult to remove weld spatter and the contact tips need changing frequently.
 Why?

 - The weld shop is using a 70S-6 wire and argon 20CO2 mix.
-The paint department is complaining that the robot carbon steel MIG welds have too many shiny black slag islands on the surface.
-Explain why you will need to change the E70S-6 wire and that gas mixes that contains oxygen.
-Also what MIG wire and gas mix would you recommend?
+The paint department is complaining that the robot carbon steel MIG welds have too many shiny black slag islands on the surface and they come loose after the paint is applied.
+Explain why the E70S-6 wire is the wrong choice.

 Answer. ________________________Wire___________ Gas Mix_________

-You rotate your steel pipes and want to start using MIG short circuit for the open roots.
+- You rotate your steel pipes and want to start using MIG short circuit for the open roots.
 Provide the optimum SC weld parameters for an 0.035 wire and argon - 25% CO2.
 Provide the wire feed, volts and travel rate.
 Explian why with this application is that short circuit mode just as good as the STT from Lincoln and the RMD from Miller.